-I hadn’t used Find My Past in a while, and I wanted to check out their family tree features in 2021.
+I hadn’t used Find My Past in a while, and I wanted to check out their family tree features.

 Here’s a review to get you started with a family tree on Find My Past, and tips on getting the most benefit from their features.